How do parents or teachers perform testing and assign grades to students using the ULAT curriculum?

 2. Oral or written tests (focusing on discrete skills)

-3. Extended oral presentations or extended writing assignments
+3. Extended, open-ended oral presentations or writing assignments

 Trained world language teachers are able to take all of the three above elements into consideration in evaluating their students’ progress, and undoubtedly will want to add another element or two of their own choice.
 Consequently, in their case, I highly recommend giving consideration to all of the following suggestions and reflections on student evaluation: